← Back to CV

 Key Features

-• GPIO configuration with direct register access and HAL abstraction
+• GPIO configuration through LL + direct register access where useful

 • NVIC interrupt handling for event-driven firmware